HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Introduction

-Knowledge distillation was independently proposed by Huang et al. \cite{huang2013cross} and Hinton et al. \cite{hinton2015distilling}, and has since emerged as a widely adopted technique across a broad range of domains, including model compression \cite{kim2016sequence}, object detection \cite{zhang2020improve}, and self-supervised learning \cite{song2023multi}.
+On the other hand, knowledge distillation (KD) was independently proposed by Huang et al. \cite{huang2013cross} and Hinton et al. \cite{hinton2015distilling}, and has since emerged as a widely adopted technique across a broad range of domains, including model compression \cite{kim2016sequence}, object detection \cite{zhang2020improve}, and self-supervised learning \cite{song2023multi}.
 Various categories of knowledge have been explored for distillation, including logits \cite{zhao2022decoupled}, feature maps \cite{yim2017gift}, and sample relationships \cite{yang2022cross}.
-Several studies have focused on cross-modal knowledge distillation (CMKD) \cite{liu2023emotionkd,gao2024cross,huo2024c2kd,fan2025cross}, which facilitates the transfer of knowledge between different modalities.
+Several studies have focused on cross-modal knowledge distillation (CMKD) \cite{li2019improving,liu2023emotionkd,gao2024cross,fan2025cross}, which facilitates the transfer of knowledge between different modalities.
 The primary objective of CMKD is to leverage the implicit cross-modal relational knowledge from a teacher model to enhance the performance of a student model, thereby addressing challenges related to limited labeled data and modality misalignment in target domains.
-However, in our present study, an audio-only SELD model acts as the teacher, transferring knowledge to an AV student model.
-On the other hand, when addressing the challenging AV SELD tasks that suffer from severe data scarcity, carefully designed data augmentation methods may serve as a fundamental approach to enhance the model's generalization capability.
-However, few studies to date have specifically addressed online audio-visual data augmentation for SELD.
-In our previous work \cite{jiang2024exploring}, we demonstrated the effectiveness of the classical Mixup method \cite{zhang2018mixup} for both audio-only and audio-visual SELD tasks.
-While most existing data augmentation methods \cite{zhang2018mixup,verma2019manifold,yun2019cutmix,kim2020puzzle,faramarzi2022patchup} were designed for image classification tasks, their direct application to regression tasks, such as DOA and distance estimation, may introduce spatial label misalignment issues.
-In this work, we conduct a comprehensive investigation of multi-level data augmentation specifically for AV SELD tasks.
-To enhance the diversity of training samples, multi-granularity features from multiple network layers are dynamically mixed to synthesize new training data.
-Crucially, instead of mixing localization labels directly, we propose mixing the corresponding loss functions to better preserve spatial relationships for the localization tasks.
+However, in this work, an audio-only SELD model trained on a large dataset acts as the teacher, transferring knowledge to an AV student model trained on a limited dataset.